DerianCordobaPerez/Thesis/README.md

 - Mobile Project

   - <div align="justify">
-      The mobile project is developed in the <b>Kotlin</b> programming language, designed and written entirely under the <b>Android Studio</b> environment.
-Within the mobile application there is the same graphical interface which is found within the web project by the client.
-Within the README.md of the mobile project, all the procedures and use of the same are specified in a more technical way.
+      The mobile project is developed in the <b>JavaScript</b> programming language.
+Within the mobile application there is the same graphical interface that is found within the web project by the client.
+Within the README.md of the mobile project, all the procedures and use of it are specified in a more technical way.
     </div>